phalcon/documentation/docs/api/phalcon_mvc.md

 ```php
 public function serialize(): string;
 ```
-Serializing a resultset will dump all related rows into a big array
+Serializing a resultset will dump all related rows into a big array, serialize it and return the resulting string

 ```php